Here's to the GIF! Want to capture a scrolling web page as a GIF? We've got just the right tool for you - with a few reaction GIFs thrown in for fun.

 It is legal as long as you’re scraping websites for research purposes.
 But be careful when extracting copyrighted content, data that could contain sensitive personal information, or servers that the general public doesn’t have access to.
 To learn more about the legal context of web scraping, check out our legality blog post.

 Step-by-step guide to capturing a scrolling web page as a GIF

-2. You can sign up for free using your email address, Google, or GitHub.
+2. If you don't have an Apify account, you can sign up for free using your email address, Google, or GitHub.

-6. You'll be taken to Apify Console, where you can choose the web page you want to make a GIF of.
-Or if you're in a hurry to get back to looking at reaction gifs, you can just click Run and the default GIF will be of the Apify homepage.
+3. You'll be taken to Apify Console, where you can choose the web page you want to make a GIF of.
+Or, if you're in a hurry to get back to looking at reaction gifs, you can just click Start and the default GIF will be of the Apify homepage.

-7. Your freshly-minted GIF can be found under the Dataset tab, so go check it out!
-You'll see two buttons that you can click to either preview or download it.
+4. Your freshly-minted GIF can be found under the Dataset tab, so go check it out!
+You'll see two buttons that you can click to either preview or download.
+Enjoy your new gif!

 What next?
 If you liked GIF Scroll Animation, you might love two other image-y actors.
 Check them out:

 - Image Difference Generator: this shows you the difference between two different JPEG or PNG image files.

 - Image Downloader & Uploader: this will let you download image files from image URLs in your Apify datasets or key-value stores and save them to our key-value store or your AWS S3 bucket.